Vanderbilt football mourns passing of beloved staffer Osia Lewis, 57

 The Tucson native began his coaching career as the special teams coach and linebackers coach at Oregon State.
 Lewis then moved on to Illinois as linebackers and defensive line coach from 1997-02.

-Our thoughts, prayers and condolences go out to all of those impacted by Lewis’ passing.
+Our thoughts, prayers and condolences go out to all of those impacted by Lewis’ death.